New Evidence 2016 Voter Data Altered, Stolen — Congress Probes Collusion In Data Theft, TIME Magazine Reports

-Election hackers, believed to be Russian, stole “thousands” private, personal information on “thousands” of Americans by infiltrating voter databases — and congress is now investigating whether that stolen data was shared with members of the Donald Trump 2016 presidential campaign, according to a bombshell new report Thursday by Time Magazine.
+Election hackers, believed to be Russian, stole “thousands” private, personal information on “thousands” of Americans by infiltrating voter databases — and Congress is now investigating whether that stolen data was shared with members of the Donald Trump 2016 presidential campaign, according to a bombshell new report Thursday by Time Magazine.

 Stolen data could have been used by the Trump campaign to target individual voters in key swing states, an operation which may have swung the election to Trump, who won three such states — Michigan, Wisconsin and Pennsylvania — by fewer than 80,000 votes combined.
 Without Trump wins in those states, Democrat Hillary Clinton, winner of the popular vote by nearly 3 million, would have also won the Electoral College and the presidency.